scholzisshit/Js13kmycatgame/README.md

 # Js13kmycatgame
 making a cat game for the 2025 Js13k games (gamejam)

-Im starting halfway into the contest soo.... lets see waht all nighters can get me
+Im starting halfway into the contest soo.... lets see what all nighters can get me